 Since 1980, HTPO has offered a broad range of surveying services to both public and private sector clients in the Midwest and beyond.

-We are licensed land surveyors in Minnesota, North Dakota and Wisconsin.
+We are licensed land surveyors in Minnesota and Wisconsin.

 Our development expertise, construction knowledge, and responsiveness assist our clients in delivering successful projects.
 HTPO is well respected in the industry for offering a plethora of survey services from boundary and topographic, ALTA, and right-of-way surveys to legal descriptions, platting, construction staking, as-builts, and more.